 Is your website built on WordPress?
 Do you like creating forms?
 If so, don’t wait another minute to check out the most user-friendly form plugin out there.
 WPForms is a drag-and-drop form builder that lets you create custom forms in a matter of minutes with a few clicks using pre-built templates.
 No coding skills are required.

 Drag-and-drop form builders let you customize your forms by simply dragging and dropping desired elements in the order you want them to create a custom form.

-With more than a million installations, and a five-star rating, WPForms is one of the fastest contact form plugins on the market today.
-SEO friendly and simple to use, yet highly customizable, WPForms is versatile with a variety of different applications.
+With more than a million installations, and a 5-star rating, WPForms is one of the fastest contact form plugins on the market today.
+SEO friendly and simple to use, yet highly customizable, it is extremely versatile with a variety of different applications.
 Create a contact form in less than five minutes with the user-friendly drag and drop builder.
 Add custom fields and rearrange them to your liking.

 WPForms allows you design a variety of forms, not just contact forms.
 If you’re an email marketer, you can easily create a MailChimp or AWeber sign-up forms to help grow your list, along with drip forms for your newsletters.
 Let WPForms be team member in helping to grow your email list and following.